dmklee/nuro-arm/README.md

 - Aruco Tags (printable pdf available in 'src/configs')

 <a name="projects"></a>
-## Projects
+## Tutorials and Projects
-Projects, along with solution scripts, will be released in June 2021.
+This repo was created to facilitate an outreach program for high school students in the Boston area.
+All curriculum materials, including project ideas and solutions, will be available upon request starting June 2021.

 <a name="acknowledgements"></a>
 ## Acknowledgements